lucifervibs/house_sales_king_county/README.md

 # House sales in King County,USA

-In this project we will be determining the market price of a house given a set of features.
-We will analyze and predict housing prices using attributes or features such as square footage, number of bedrooms, number of floors, and so on.
+In this project we determined the market price of a house given a set of features.
+We analyzed and predicted housing prices using attributes or features such as square footage, number of bedrooms, number of floors, and so on.

 ## Dataset Used in this Assignment